KN2C2D/2d-game-runner/README.md

    Adding a path for game files is optional, if you don't start your path from root (`/...`) it will be started from home directory of the user specified.
 User specified should have access to the folder you add for game files.

+   **additional note:** If you already have a server in remoteAddresses.txt that is currently unavailable you don't have to remove it. you can disable it by adding a '#' to begging of it's line.

 4. Add master address to masterAddress.txt file in root folder of Game Tools in the following format

    `master_user@master_address`